 Feel free to add other veggies you may have on hand.

-Sauté the veggies for about 5 minutes.
+Sauté the vegetables and stir as they cook for 5 minutes.

-Then add the canned tomatoes……
+Then add the canned tomatoes…

-…..the beef broth, and the zucchini.
+…beef broth, and zucchini.

-……along with the ground pepper, cumin and salt.
+oregano, pepper, cumin and salt.

 Oregano is actually pretty easy to grow.
 I grow it in a pot by my front door and it’s such a pretty color of green, especially during the summer.

-Stir together, turn the heat down to low, and cover the pan with a lid for about 8 minutes or until the liquid is absorbed by the noodles.
+Stir together, turn the heat down to low and cover the pan with a lid for about 8 minutes or until the liquid is absorbed by the noodles.

-Serve as a main or side dish.
+Serve while warm as a main or side dish.